 This is the personal website of Alec Rust, front end web developer based in London.

-I’ve been working in the web industry for over 12 years, developing and designing for a wide range of clients.
-I’m passionate about web standards, user experience, performance and responsive design.
-For the last 9 years I’ve been working in London with companies ranging from small startups such as Shopa to large companies like BBC Worldwide and Universal Music.
+I’ve been working in the web industry since 2004, developing and designing for a wide range of clients.
+I love web standards, user experience, performance and responsive design.
+Since 2007 I’ve been working in London with companies ranging from small startups such as Shopa to large companies like BBC Worldwide and Universal Music.

 In 2011 I sold Honda Civic Forum, which had grown to become the UK’s largest Honda Civic community with over 23,000 members.
 This allowed me to dedicate more time to other personal projects which weren’t previously feasible.
 At the end of 2011 I left BBC Worldwide and moved to Universal Music, where I built responsive sites like Mercury Records and Sinfini Music.